 Please contact Robbin Washburn at 352-569-3149 or Madelyn Lewis at 352-569-3147 if you have any questions, and continue to check back at our website for updates.

-Swim Safe Sumter is a county-wide summer program that provides affordable swimming lessons for children ages 3 to 17, as well as adults.
+Swim Safe Sumter is a county-wide summer program that provides affordable swimming lessons for children ages 3-17, as well as adults.

 Lessons in the early levels emphasize skills to make the child both comfortable and safe in the water.